Introduction to LLM Inference Benchmarking#

 Important

-To learn more about benchmarking LLMS, please refer to the NIM for LLMs Benchmarking Guide.
+To learn more about benchmarking LLMs, refer to the NIM for LLMs Benchmarking Guide.